 3. Buy Commercial Formula Only If It’s Organic

 If you’re unable to breastfeed on your own, find donor milk, or prepare homemade formula, you could try your hand at a commercial formula that’s powdered and organic in nature.
 Avoid liquid formulations at all costs as they almost always contain BPA, an industrial chemical.

 Another reason why choosing the right commercial formula is important is the fact that most of these baby formulas contain soy as the main ingredient as well as other harmful food additives like carrageenan, refined sugars, and hydrolyzed proteins.
 No matter how old your baby is, there are quite a few problems that can arise because of soy consumption.
 The issues with soy formula include these:

 - Blocked absorption of essential vitamins and minerals

 4. Look Out For Help And Support

 Besides these breastfeeding alternatives, you’d also do well to provide your newborn with extra microbiome support.
 Having plenty of interactions, including kissing, skin-to-skin contact, snuggling, and even holding your child every day can enrich your little one’s microbiome.
-Adopting a probiotic-rich diet and minimizing the use of harsh soaps, shampoos, as well as skin and hair care products can go a long way in helping you enhance your baby’s overall health.
+Adopting a probiotic-rich diet and minimizing the use of harsh soaps and shampoos as well as skin and hair care products can go a long way in helping you enhance your baby’s overall health.